danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-These operations describe how to operate on a *collection*, *single items* and a *batches of items*.
-When you implement any of these protocols, you must implement its `perform` function and specify the `OperationItemType` with a typealias.
+These protocols describe how to operate on *collections*, *single items* and a *batches of items*.
+When you implement these protocols, you must implement `perform` and specify the `OperationItemType`.

 We now have more detailed protocols, but (so far) no real benefits.
-If we were to stop here, we would have nice protocols, sure, but we'd have to implement everything ourselves.
-Let's do something about this, by creating more specialized protocols, that provide coordination logic.
+If we were to stop here, we would have to implement everything ourselves.
+Let's do something about this, by creating more specialized protocols that provide coordination logic.

 ### Concurrent operations

-To demonstrate how specialized protocols can provide us with logic, let's create a composite of `CollectionOperation` and `ItemOperation`, that provides us with a concurrent collection operation implementation:
+To show how specialized protocols can provide logic, let's create a `CollectionOperation` and `ItemOperation` composite that provides us with a concurrent collection operation implementation:

 ```swift
 public protocol ConcurrentCollectionItemOperation: CollectionOperation, ItemOperation {}